 "Naw, fuck that, I’m gonna go get drunk.
 Do you, be good at it, but I’ll always stand By You."

 Thinking of Mother Palestine who adamantly refuses to die despite the spectacularized attempts of extermination directed towards her womb, a phrase of NU Professor of English John Alba Cutler at once sits on my soul and lifts it: Imáginas!(?)

 “I’ll tell you what is harder than dying in Gaza by an Israeli missile deluxe.
 What is harder is that you get a phone call from the Israeli army telling you to evacuate your home because it will be bombed in ten minutes.
 Imagine; ten minutes; and your whole short history on the surface of Earth will be erased.”
 (Post by Suhel Nafar.)

 Imagine, as a question and as a practice.
-A movement towards empathy: a politics emerging from fundamental questions of humanity, a politics of deconstructing humanity’s limits; Towards nowhere and everywhere: divinity; Towards noone and everyone: the you’s and I’s lost in the mystifying, sanctifying embrace of the unsung collective.
+A movement towards empathy: a politics emerging from fundamental questions of humanity, a politics of deconstructing humanity’s limits; Towards nowhere and everywhere: the infinity of divinity; Towards noone and everyone: the you’s and I’s lost in the mystifying, sanctifying embrace of the unsung collective.

 And one day we’ll sing out—in our own idiomatic ways—glory, Glory, HALLELUJAH: Another world is possible.

 PEOPLE ARE DYING.
 TERROR IS ABOUT.